spsforks/ziglang-zig-wiki/Troubleshooting-Build-Issues.md

 ## macOS

-Linking with Homebrew's packaged LLVM, since version 12.0, you will need to force static linking of LLVM using `-DZIG_STATIC_LLVM=on`.
+On macOS, you must force static linking of LLVM using `-DZIG_STATIC_LLVM=on`.
 The full invocation will then look like:

 ```
 cmake .. -DCMAKE_PREFIX_PATH=$(brew --prefix llvm) -DZIG_STATIC_LLVM=on